AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 PolkaAirdrops, which is addressing these critical areas through its innovative use of AI in marketing and community engagement within the Polkadot network.
 In addition,  PolkaAirdrops is well-aligned with the business development (BizDev) by implementing a fee for each airdrop.
-In this way, PolkaAirdrops not only ensures a sustainable revenue stream but also reinforces its role as a key player in the business development of the network using cutting-edge AI technologies.
+In this way, PolkaAirdrops not only ensures a sustainable revenue stream but also reinforces its role as a key player in the business development of the Polkadot ecosystem using cutting-edge AI technologies.